nxp-mcuxpresso/mcuxsdk-examples/_common/project_segments/wireless/wireless_mcu/debug/readme.md

 The foundational layer providing cross-core communication and debug data structures.

 ### 2. Board Debug Layer (`examples/_common/project_segments/wireless/wireless_mcu/debug`)
-The application layer providing ready-to-use initialization and processing functions with detailed fault analysis.
+The application layer providing ready-to-use initialization and processing functions with detailed fault/warning analysis.

 Board Debug Layer is provided as **example code** to demonstrate how to use the core NBU Debug Framework and extract debug information from the NBU.
 The current implementation outputs debug information to a UART serial interface, but this is just one possible implementation.
 The extraction procedures and fault analysis logic can be easily adapted to work with other interfaces.